Man died after going to chiropractor for aching leg, inquest hears

-A MAN suffered a broken neck while being treated by a York chiropractor for an aching leg, an inquest has been told.
+A MAN suffered a broken neck while being treated by a York chiropractor for an aching leg, an inquest heard today.

-John Lawler's widow Joan told how her husband was on the treatment table at Chiropractic 1st in The Mount in August 2017 when things started to go wrong.
+John Lawler’s widow Joan told how her husband was on a treatment table at Chiropractic 1st in The Mount in August 2017 when things started to go wrong.

 She said he started shouting at chiropractor Dr Arleen Scholten: “You are hurting me.
 You are hurting me.”

-Then he began moaning and then said: "I can’t feel my arms.”
+Then he began moaning and then said: “I can’t feel my arms.”

 Mrs Lawler said Dr Scholten tried to turn him over and then manoeuvred him into a chair next to the treatment table but he had become unresponsive.